-The General Data Protection Regulation is the legal framework issued collectively by the European Parliament, the European Commission and Council of the European Union with the aim of unifying and strengthening data protection for all EU citizens, and it’s enforceable from 25th May 2018.
+The General Data Protection Regulation is the legal framework issued collectively by the European Parliament, the European Commission and Council of the European Union with the aim of unifying and strengthening data protection for all EU citizens - in force since 25th May 2018.

 There’s no doubt about it, the GDPR has stirred up a lot of concepts and terms that those of us expected to comply with it can sometimes struggle to decipher.
 So, we’ve compiled a list of the terms that we tripped over while decoding the regulation for ourselves; we hope you will find it useful in your GDPR preparations.